4ctiv/cheat-sheets/Opperating Systems/Linux/Linux_Cheat_Sheet.md

 <body style="background-color:rgb(40, 44, 52);color:lightblue;">

 # Linux Cheat Sheet
+> [!Tip]- Github Web: Outline view
-> Tip: If you view this on guithub an outline can be displayed via clicking on the list icon while viewing this file (top right, next to edit button)
+> If you view this on guithub an outline can be displayed via clicking on the list icon while viewing this file (top right, next to edit button)

 ## Linux basics